 Dear blogging friends,

 Today something about the sarovar, a sacred place of silence and contemplation in Kirpal Sagar.

 Wishing you all a relaxing time.

 A sacred place of silence and contemplation

 The heart of Kirpal Sagar is the Sarovar, an oval-shaped pool surrounded by four corner buildings.
-The edifice in the centre of the basin bears models of the four main types of sacred buildings: a gurdawara, a temple, a mosque, and a church.
+The edifice in the centre of the basin bears models of the four main types of sacred buildings: a gurdwara, a temple, a mosque, and a church.

 Their respective shapes symbolically refer to the human body, reminding us that God resides in man.
-They are found in all religious traditions as symbol of the man-body, which is the ‘true temple of God’.
+They are found in all religious traditions as symbols of the man-body, which is the ‘true temple of God’.

 The relation between man and God is the basis of the unity of mankind – the brotherhood of men under the fatherhood of God.
 This spiritual link never depends upon outer formations.
-The Sarovar is a sacred place for contemplation, meditation and prayer.
+The Sarovar is a sacred place for contemplation, meditation, and prayer.
 All religions are respected here.
 Holy Scriptures – such as the Guru Granth Sahib of the Sikhs, the Ramayana of the Hindus, the Bible of the Christians, and the Koran of the Muslims – are placed in the respective corner buildings of the Sarovar.
-During celebrations these Scriptures are recited accordingly.
+During celebrations, these Scriptures are recited accordingly.